t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

     It is worth mentioning that there is air control in Painkiller if you are launched in the air with some horizontal speed.
 However, if you are launched with zero horizontal speed, air control does not work.
 This is the reason for a problem when you can be locked up jumping on a jumppad and can do nothing about it and, unlike in Quake, jumppads in Painkiller do not absorb the fall damage.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/xRNX5zgOoPY?si=BfPHcsyaTgG1EYvR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-### PK Pull-Up

-The first Painkiller weapon can help a bit in reaching heights during jump climbing.
-Just use the primary fire (Pain) of a Painkiller weapon against a surface while jumping on it to pull you up a little bit.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4JIGg8McPg0?si=E7A0AFWqpnmSoy63&amp;start=865" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### PK Jump